ncatlab/nlab-content/pages/2744.md

 ### From the $n$POV

-We comment a bit on how to, presumeably, think of multisymplectic geometry from the [[nPOV]], in the context of [[higher geometric quantization]].
+We comment a bit on how to, presumably, think of multisymplectic geometry from the [[nPOV]], in the context of [[higher geometric quantization]].
 Readers may want to skip ahead to traditional technical discussion at _[Extended phase space](#extended phase space)_.

 +-- {: .standout}